Museum für Sächsische Volkskunst

 Is photography allowed?

-Photography policies can vary, so it’s best to check the official website for specific guidelines regarding photography inside the museum.
+Photography policies may vary, so it’s best to check on-site or refer to museum guidelines for specific rules.

 Are there guided tours?